-- The size of a HP C variable of type int is 32 bits on OpenVMS systems.
+• The size of a HP C variable of type int is 32 bits on OpenVMS systems.
 You will have to modify programs that are written for other machines and that assume a different size for a variable of type int.
-A variable of type long is the same size (32 bits) as a variable of type int. - The C language defines structure alignment to be dependent on the machine for which the compiler is designed.
-On OpenVMS VAX systems, HP C aligns structure members on byte boundaries, unless #pragma member_alignment is specified.
+A variable of type long is the same size (32 bits) as a variable of type int.

+- The C language defines structure alignment to be dependent on the machine for which the compiler is designed.
 On OpenVMS Alpha systems, HP C aligns structure members on natural boundaries, unless #pragma nomember_alignment is specified.
 Other implementations may align structure members differently. - References to structure members in HP C cannot be vague.
 For more information, see the HP C Language Reference Manual. - Registers are allocated based upon how often a variable is used, but the register keyword gives the compiler a strong hint that you want to place a particular variable into a register.
 Whenever possible, the variable is placed into a register.
 Any scalar variable with the storage class auto or register can be allocated to a register as long as the variable's address is not taken with the ampersand operator (&) and it is not a member of a structure or union.

-1.9.1 Reentrancy
+1.8.1 Reentrancy